 This is how a Funnel chart looks after creating it in Power BI.

-Precautions to take when using Python in Power BI
+Precautions to Take When Using Python Scripts in Power BI

 - Performance: Make sure that the size of the datasets is smaller, given that the use of Python scripts can slow down your report if you are dealing with large datasets.

-- Data Security: Be careful in the usage of Power BI, given the important/sensitive data, when sharing your Power BI file with others.
+- Data Security: Be careful in the usage of Power BI when handling sensitive or confidential data, and when sharing your Power BI file with others.

 - Version Compatibility: Be sure to check that the Python libraries you are using are compatible with the version of Python and Power BI.